 Let's say you are a successful artist, and you believe a great professional career might await you in the United States.
 However, you do not have a job offer there, which is the usual requirement for an employment-based visa or green card.

 Don't give up just yet: You might, depending on your level of achievement and recognition, have other options to seek U.S. permanent residence (a green card).
-Specifically, you might be able to "self-petition" based on your talent and achievement as a "Priority Worker," under what's called the "extraordinary ability" immigrant visa category ("EB-1").
+Specifically, you might be able to "self-petition" based on your talent and achievement as a "Priority Worker," under what's called the "extraordinary ability" immigrant visa category ("EB-1"), described here.
+We'll look at:

 The U.S. created the EB-1 immigrant visa in order to reward talent and ability.
 Although many of the people who use this visa category are in the fields of science, technology, engineering, and mathematics (STEM), the EB-1 category also specifically applies to professionals in the arts.
-Whether your skills lie in fine art, applied art, or the performing arts, this category might be worth looking into.
+Whether your skills lie in fine art, applied art, or the performing arts, this category might be worth looking into if you're interested in living and working in the United States.

 The regulation that defines the priority worker visa category may be found at 8 C.F.R. § 204.5(h).